 11. Fix Broken Internal Links

-You can find broken internal links highlighted within the issues tab on as part of the Site Audit report.
+You can find broken internal links highlighted within the issues tab of the Site Audit report.

-To fix these, either update the internal link to the correct URL or remove the link; it is as simple as that.
+To fix these, either update the internal link to the correct URL or remove the link; it’s as simple as that.

 12. Clean Up Your Sitemap

-Your site's XML sitemap should be used to specify to Google those primary pages on your site that should be indexed.
+Your site’s XML sitemap shows Google the primary pages on your site to index.

 In your Site Audit report, you will see issues relating to incorrect URLs in your sitemap presented as errors.